TianaJohnson/Weekend1_Salary_Calc/ReadMeWeekened1.md

     The delete functionality has been removed from this project, we'll come back to that after break.
 You're welcome to give it a try but it's not required.

     Tasks
-    Move the array to the server
+    [/]Move the array to the server
-    Make a POST request to send the new employee to the server Make a GET request to retrieve the list of employees from the server
+    [/]Make a POST request to send the new employee to the server [/]Make a GET request to retrieve the list of employees from the server